icflorescu/openshift-cartridge-postgresql/README.md

 ### Optional features

+This cartridge **does not autoupdate**.
+If you need this feature and are willing to contribute, feel free to PR.

-In order to conserve space, the `postgis` extension is not installed by default.
-In order to use it, you'll have to login to your cartridge and run `postgres/bin/install-postgis`, then execute the SQL statement `CREATE EXTENSION postgis`.
+In order to conserve space, the `postgis` extension is not installed by default, but the cartridge includes a handy script to install it.
+You'll have to login to your gear and run `postgres/bin/install-postgis`, then execute the SQL statement `CREATE EXTENSION postgis`.

 ### Full-text search for languages other than English

-You can alter the default full-text search behavior by changing/adding the necessary files in the PostgreSQL shared folder (see the note on files and folder locations above).
+You can alter the default full-text search behavior by changing/adding the necessary files in `${OPENSHIFT_DATA_DIR}.bigsql/pg95/share/postgresql/tsearch_data`.
 The files distributed by default in the PostgreSQL package are insufficient for languages other than English, but you can add your own `*.stop` or dictionary files, or even modify the standard `unaccent.rules` as needed.
+Have a look at [this repo](https://github.com/icflorescu/postgresql-tsearch-utils) to learn more.

 ## Read carefully before raising issues